Strata Global

 What is the role of geogrid in creating a vertical landfill?

-At Strata Geosystems, we deploy a geogrid layer to confine the soil cover layer, and provide it structural stability.
-With geogrids, the soil is reinforced, as a way of addressing veneer stability.
+At Strata Geosystems, we use geogrids to reinforce the structural fill, creating a stable, engineered mass.
+With geogrids, the soil is reinforced to ensure the overall stability of the MSE berm, allowing it to safely support the weight of additional waste.
 This feature in design is a newer method of improving the structural integrity of the site, allowing for more waste to be added vertically.

 Geosynthetic solution by StrataGlobal for creating vertical landfill